Eating 2 Mushrooms Every Day May Lower Cancer Risk, Study Finds

 In short: They're chock-full of beneficial nutrients.

-Because of those bioactive compounds, mushrooms contain antimicrobial, antiviral, and antitumor properties.
-They have also been shown to protect the cardiovascular system and the liver.
-All in all, mushrooms act as immune system security guards, protecting the body from disease.
+Because of those bioactive compounds, mushrooms contain antimicrobial, antiviral, and antitumor properties2.
+They have also been shown to protect the cardiovascular system3 and the liver4.
+All in all, mushrooms act as immune system security guards5, protecting the body from disease.

 How they affect cancer risk.